-through most Web browsers on Windows, Linux, Android and iOS devices.
-No client software is necessary.
+OpenWebRX (software defined radio) tunes and listens to radio frequencies with most Web browsers on Windows, Linux, Android and iOS devices.
+OpenWebRX works with RTL-SDR dongles, AirSpy and SDRplay receivers.
+No client software is required.

-OpenWebRX can accommodate several listeners at a time, but the SDRplay receiver can only tune one band at a time.
+OpenWebRX can accommodate several listeners at a time, but many WebSDR receivers can only tune one band at a time.
 If the status box in the lower left corner shows "Clients [1]" you alone are listening.
 If two or more clients are listening you are welcome to tune and listen within that band, but you should not change the band as that will interrupt the others' reception.

 The OpenWebRX+ Enhanced Fork